 The report also hints that the Ag sector may be turning around after significant declines in 2017.
 Personal income in the Farm sector grew by 0.28% percentage points, or $29 million during Q1 2018.
 Farm sector personal income growth in the South Dakota was 4th in the nation, trailing behind only Vermont, Wyoming, and North Dakota, where farm incomes grew by 0.96%, 0.63%, and 0.42%respectively.

 Other signs of an improving economy were seen in strong personal income growth in the Construction, Durable goods manufacturing, and Health care industries whose rates of personal income growth were 0.44%, 0.40% and 0.57% respectively.

 The performance of the construction and durable goods manufacturing industries are often considered leading indicators of economic performance, but their performance can also be volatile and highly sensitive to macroeconomic conditions and market confidence.
 Trade frictions between the United States and its trading partners could slow these sectors in the near to medium turn.
 The Ag sector could face similar headwinds in the future as well.
 In light of these considerations, it may be necessary to temper expectations of such strong performance in Q2 2018.

-Of South Dakota’s 66 counties, Jones County had the highest registered voter turnout in 2016 at 83.6%, followed by Harding County with 82.3%.
-Oglala Lakota County had the lowest registered voter turnout at 37.4%.
-While Harding and Jones County boasted the highest turnout rates in the state in 2016, they were also the state’s least populated counties at 1,278 and 927 people, respectively.
+Of South Dakota’s 66 counties, Jones County had the highest registered voter turnout in 2018 at 79.9%, followed by Gregory County with 76.8%.
+While Jones County boasted the highest turnout rate in the state, it is also the state’s least populous county with only 928 residents.
+Oglala Lakota County had the lowest registered voter turnout at 39.1%.
 The counties with the highest and lowest turnout can be viewed below: